 Copying adults and role playing everyday situations is important for children throughout the world.
-Especially from ages three to seven, role playing is an enjoyable way for the small child to process impressions, understand the world around them and practice being a social being
+Especially during the years aged three to seven, role playing is an enjoyable way for the small child to process impressions, understand the world around them and practice being a social being

 Designer Maria Gustavsson has two children aged six and ten, and had their most intense phases of role playing fresh in her memory when she was asked to develop SPISIG toy kitchen.
 "Besides cooking make-believe food, my children liked to pretend running a shop and restaurant.
 It gave me the idea of using the back of the toy kitchen and adding a board to write menus on."